Cloud cost optimization

 AWS Instance Scheduler helps cut down on compute costs by automatically turning off instances when they aren't needed.
 This is particularly useful for development environments or workloads that follow a predictable schedule, such as shutting down during evenings or weekends when no one is using them.

-The Basics of AWS Instance Scheduler
+Benefits of Using AWS Instance Scheduler

-AWS Instance Scheduler Architecture
+Step-By-Step Guide to Setting Up AWS Instance Scheduler

 Schedules actually define when the EC2 and RDS instances should be running.
 Each schedule has a unique name and its configuration is stored in the DynamoDB.